Montana

 A. Misdemeanor expungement

 The Misdemeanor Expungement Clarification Act of 2019, or HB 543, repealed the earlier authority for expungement of misdemeanor convictions, Mont.
 Code Ann. § 46-18-1101, and replaced it with a revised Chapter 11, effective October 1, 2019.
 See § 46-18-1102, et seq.
-The new law retains most of § 46-18-1101’s original language, including the provision limiting a person to one expungement order during their lifetime.
+The new law retains most of § 46-18-1101’s original language, including the provision limiting a person to one expungement order during their lifetime, but allowing that order to cover any number of misdemeanor offenses. § 46-18-1104.

 The eligibility period for cases in which expungement is “presumed” runs from completion of sentence “including payment of any financial obligations or successful completion of court-ordered treatment.” § 46-18-1107(1).
 While the provision specifying offenses for which expungement will not be “presumed” does not mention payment of court debt, the Montana Department of Justice interprets both of these statutes to require payment of LFOs to qualify for expungement.
-See https://dojmt.gov/enforcement/conviction-expungement-process/ (last accessed Sept.
-17, 2021).
+See a summary of the Conviction Expungement Process available on the Montana Attorney General website (last accessed Sept.
+10, 2024).

-Prosecutors must attempt to notify the victim of the offense (if one exists) and inform the victim of any hearing dates scheduled.
-All parties who appear, including victims or representatives from the prosecutor’s office, must be given an opportunity to respond to the petition.
-If a misdemeanor is expunged, the record is destroyed, and only a person’s fingerprints remain in official files.
+A petition to expunge can be filed in any Montana district court, and may include any eligible case on that petition. § 46-18-1104.
+The petitioner must serve a copy of the expungement petition to every prosecutor, and prosecutors must attempt to notify the victim of the offense (if one exists) and inform the victim of any hearing dates scheduled. § 46-18-1106.
+All parties who appear, including victims or representatives from the prosecutor’s office, must be given an opportunity to respond to the petition. § 46-18-1109.

 B. Deferred adjudication